Your Bank May Be Profiting from Your Loyalty — Here's How to Tell

 That framing is correct but incomplete.
 The deeper question is who is treating you as a customer?

-A bank that pays 0.46% on savings while the market median is several percentage points higher has made a business decision about your relationship.
+A bank that pays 0.38% on savings while the market median is several percentage points higher has made a business decision about your relationship.
 It has decided that the cost of acquiring a new customer is greater than the cost of underpaying an existing one.
 The math works for the bank because most existing customers don't move.

 The Bezos framing inverts the question.
 Instead of "what's the best yield I can find?" it becomes "which institution is trying to earn my business versus assuming I won't leave?"
 Those two questions usually have the same answer, but the second one is a more durable lens because it survives rate cycles.
 A bank that's customer-obsessed in a high-rate environment is more likely to remain customer-obsessed in a low-rate environment.
-A bank that's earning the spread in a high-rate environment will earn more of the spread when rates fall.
+A bank that's earning the spread in a high-rate environment will earn even more of the spread when rates fall.

 - Pays a rate competitive with the market median, not just better than the national average

-- Adjusts upward when the Fed raises and downward when the Fed cuts — but the spread stays narrow
+- Adjusts upward when the Fed raises rates and downward when the Fed cuts — but the spread stays narrow

 - No monthly maintenance fees, no minimum balance fees, no paper statement fees